ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             associate our identies to these gateways.
 That way we can ensure the appropiate people are making the transactions they should.

+-   Lab Cleanup
+    :      This is the most bittersweet part of the entire lab.
+It means that this lab portion is over and we have to clean up.
+If you have kids (I don't), I'd imagine their faces are sad and full of despair when you (the guardian) tell them to clean up their mess.
+I'd also like to imagine your face is making a similar expression when we get to this lab.
+It's okay, more fun is going to be had soon - very soon!

 -   Loopback APIs
     :      We have proven that we can submit transactions through the